Minyus/pipelinex/README.md

 [PyYAML's `!!python/object` and `!!python/name`](https://pyyaml.org/wiki/PyYAMLDocumentation), however, has the following problems.

 - `!!python/object` or `!!python/name` are too long to write.
-- Positional (non-keyword) arguments are apparently not supported.
+- Positional (unnamed) arguments are apparently not supported.

 Any better way?